Liverpool fly Luis Diaz’s parents to UK for Christmas with son after kidnapping

 The PA news agency understands that following the game Liverpool paid for a private jet, for security reasons and to help manage the family’s trauma, to bring Diaz’s parents and wider family to Merseyside so they could spend an extended period of time together.

-Their plane was scheduled to land at Liverpool’s John Lennon Airport early on Saturday morning.
+Their plane landed at Liverpool’s John Lennon Airport early on Saturday morning.

 Since Diaz’s parents were kidnapped, the club have endeavoured to provide the best possible support, with manager Jurgen Klopp allowing Diaz compassionate leave and leaving decisions about when he trained and was available for selection entirely up to the player, in keeping with the family values they believe are vital to the club’s ethos.